Norio4/image_converter/README.md

 # image_converter
-Convert a png image to many jpg images.
+Overlay a png image on many jpg images.